 We would recommend using our baking stone for all of your baking.

-Beat the sugar and butter togeather until fluffy, then add the flour until there are no flour lumps left.
+- Beat the sugar and butter together until fluffy, then add the flour until there are no flour lumps left.
 Knead the dough briefly, wrap in cling film and let it firm up in the fridge for 20 mins.